KieranBroadfoot/SonosLink.indigoPlugin/README.md

 SonosLink.indigoPlugin
 ======================

-Custom plugin to link/mirror Sonos Devices with C-Bus groups.
+Custom plugin to link/mirror Sonos Devices with C-Bus groups for [Indigo Domotics Indigo 7](http://www.indigodomo.com).
 This provides control of Sonos from DLT switches.

 Requirements
 ------------

 This plugin requires:

+* Indigo >= 7.0
-* C-Bus Plugin >= 0.0.5
+* C-Bus Plugin >= 1.0
 * Sonos Plugin >= 0.8.13
-* Global Property Manager Plugin >= 1.0.0
+* Global Property Manager Plugin >= 1.0.2

-The plugin currently presumes every Zone Player in your system has an associated C-Bus group available to be linked.

 Setup
 -----

-### Sonos -> C-Bus

 For each Sonos ZonePlayer use the Global Property Manager to define a custom attribute named "cbus" with a value of the C-Bus group address.
 The plugin will automatically sync the c-bus group to Sonos once these properties are in place.

-### C-Bus to Sonos

-A trigger per Sonos zone is required to link user initiated changes in C-Bus to Sonos.
-Each trigger should be configured as follows:

-* Trigger: C-Bus Event - Group Manually Changed - Group: group_name, Change: Any
-* Conditions: Always
-* Action: SonosLink - Match Sonos to C-Bus Group - Zone: zone_name
+As of v1.0 this plugin has been integrated with my C-Bus plugin using Indigo broadcasts and therefore any previous actions to link C-Bus to Sonos are deprecated.

 Behaviour
 ---------

-When a group is manually changed in C-Bus the plugin will update Sonos.
+When a group is manually changed on a C-Bus switch the plugin will update Sonos.
 The behaviours are as follows:

 * Zone paused and C-Bus set > 0 - Play
 * Zone playing and C-Bus set to 0 - Pause